 Before you can start the installation process, you’ll have to choose the right tinting film for your car — and there’s more to it than picking the first film you find.

-First thing to remember is that the tint needs to be legal based on state laws — meaning it can’t be so dark as to interfere with law enforcement’s ability to see you behind the wheel.
+The first thing to remember is that the window tint needs to be legal based on state laws — meaning it can’t be so dark as to interfere with law enforcement’s ability to see you behind the wheel.
 In Arizona, this means your windshield must be completely clear and your side windows should allow at least 33 percent of light inside.

-Afterwards, you’ll have to think about just how much tint film you’ll need.
+Afterward, you’ll have to think about just how much window tint film you’ll need.

 Clean Your Car Windows

-The next step would be to find a way to clean your windows as thoroughly as possible for it to be dust free.
-With this purpose in mind, simple all-purpose cleaners aren’t the best choice as it can leave residue that can interfere with the film’s ability to stick to the window itself.
+The next step would be to find a way to clean your car windows as thoroughly as possible for them to be dust-free.
+Most consumers use soapy water to clean the outside of their window prior to the installation, With this purpose in mind, simple all-purpose cleaners aren’t the best choice as they can leave a residue that can interfere with the film’s ability to stick to the window itself.
 The best way to go about it is to use a dedicated glass cleaner or dish soap and water compared to all-purpose cleaners.

 Measure Each Window Tints

 How easy is it to tint windows on your car?
 Well, that largely depends on your accuracy when measuring and cutting the film.
 Before you can start applying window tint, you’ll need to measure each window that you’re going to tint.